ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 As an exercise modify the skeleton code for vector addition to use Unified Memory.

+.. admonition:: Basics - In short
+   :class: dropdown

+   - CUDA and HIP are GPU-focused programming models for optimized code execution on NVIDIA and AMD GPUs.
+   - They provide extensive libraries and tools for high-performance computing on GPUs.
+   - CUDA is developed by NVIDIA, while HIP is an open-source project (from AMD) for multi-platform GPU programming.
+   - CUDA and HIP are programming models focused solely on GPUs
+   - CUDA and HIP offer high-performance computing capabilities and advanced features specific to GPU architectures, such as shared memory and memory management.
+   - They provide highly  GPU-accelerated libraries in various domains like linear algebra, signal processing, image processing, and machine learning.
+   - CUDA and HIP are similar, allowing developers to write GPU code in a syntax similar to CUDA and target multiple platforms.
+   - Programming for GPUs involves managing data movement between host and accelerator memory.
+   - Unified Memory simplifies data transfers by using the same pointer for CPU and GPU data, but code optimization is still necessary.

 Memory Optimizations
 ^^^^^^^^^^^^^^^^^^^^
 Vector addition is a relatively simple, straight forward case.
 Each thread reads data from memory, does an addition and then saves the result.
 Two  adjacent threads access memory location in memory close to each other.
 Also the data is used only once.
 In practice this not the case.
 Also sometimes the same data is used several times resulting in additional memory accesses.